 Teaching is an essential component of my academic work, as I approach it as an opportunity to revisit the fundamental puzzles of politics and to influence future scholars and professionals.
 Through my teaching, I aim to stimulate students’ intellectual curiosities, and to foster critical awareness and independent thinking.
-For additional details, please see my Teaching Philosophy and Interests.
+For additional details, please see my Teaching Philosophy.

 - Authoritarian Politics (undergraduate), Spring 2018 & 2019